Sir Jinx: 2010s

-In 2010, Wheaton produced a song for Sadat X's Wild Cowboys II album, as well as the track "Life in California" from Ice Cube's I Am the West album, which marked the first time Sir Jinx and Cube had worked together on any new material together in several years.
+In 2010, Wheaton produced a song for Sadat X's Wild Cowboys II album, as well as the track "Life in California" from Ice Cube's I Am the West album, which marked the first time Wheaton and Cube had worked together on any new material together in several years.
 In an October 2010 interview for HipHopDX, Wheaton stated that he was going to help produce cousin Dr. Dre's long-awaited release Detox.
-In spite of his relation to Dr. Dre, this is the first album the two have worked on together.
+In spite of his relation to Dr. Dre, it would have been the first album to feature both Wheaton and Dre producing; the album remains stuck in limbo.

-Sir Jinx collaborated with Tri Star and Dat Boi Hop to form General Population.
-The group released their album Sir Jinx Presents General Population: Rime Scene in 2011 featuring guest appearances from Butch Cassidy, Roscoe, Devin the Dude, Jayo Felony, Kurupt, Ras Kass.
-The following year, Jinx produced the entire Tri Star's project Trilogy.
+Wheaton collaborated with Tri Star and Dat Boi Hop to form the group General Population; they released their album Sir Jinx Presents General Population: Rime Scene in 2011, featuring guest appearances from Butch Cassidy, Roscoe, Devin the Dude, Jayo Felony, Kurupt, and Ras Kass.
+The following year, Wheaton produced for Tri Star's project Trilogy.
 Together with Mike & Keys, Jinx produced debut Serial Killers single "First 48".
 In 2016, he and Dre produced T.I.'s non-album single "Dope", which featured vocals by Marsha Ambrosius.

-2020s

-Reports have surfaced that Sir Jinx is now suing Ice Cube for unpaid royalties.

 Film and television

-Sir Jinx has made appearances co-hosting BET's Rap City: Tha Basement.
+Wheaton has made appearances co-hosting BET's Rap City: Tha Basement.

 He has also DJ'ed for various TV shows including Jimmy Kimmel Live! and "The Orlando Jones Show".

-In 1993, Sir Jinx had a cameo in John Singleton's romantic drama film Poetic Justice.
+In 1993, Wheaton appeared in a cameo in John Singleton's romantic drama film Poetic Justice.